efixler/scrape/envflags/README.md

 # envflags

 ## Description
-`envflags` aims to make command line and environment configuration a little easier.
+`envflags` is for when you need to provide alternative environment variable settings for a command line flags, a common requirement for configuration-based deployments.
+You can also use for switches that don't have command line options, to be consistent or to provide an easy shim to implement custom types for your command line flags.

+Features:

 - Back command line flags up wih environment variables and defaults
 - Use any standard or custom type as a flag/config value
 - Meant to work hand-in-hand with `flag`
-- Built-in support for all `flag` supported types with some useful extras like `slog.Level` control
+- Built-in support for most `flag` supported types with some useful extras like `slog.Level` control
 - Easy to add support for custom types with a few lines of code
-- Include enviroment variable names in usage
+- Include environment variable names in usage

+The priority logic is command line flag -> environment value -> default.

 ## Quickstart